home

 You're probably familiar with Zig's GeneralPurposeAllocator, ArenaAllocator and FixedBufferAllocator, but Zig's standard library has another allocator you should be keeping at the ready: std.heap.MemoryPool.

 What makes the MemoryPool allocator special is that it can only create one type.
 As compensation for this limitation, it's very fast when allocating and freeing that type.
-It's really easy to use:
+Also, it's easy to use:

 const std = @import("std");